hurrecon-model/HurreconPython/README.md

 the minimum hurricane intensity when selecting hurricane tracks.

-The hurrecon_model functions generate output for a single hurricane and a single site (site), all hurricanes for a single site (site_all), one hurricane for the current geographic region (region), one hurricane for the current geographic region at a specified datetime (region-dt), or all hurricanes for the current geographic region (region_all).
-If save is TRUE (default), results are written to the site, site-all, region, region-dt, or region-all subdirectory as CSV or GeoTiff files, respectively.
+The hurrecon_model functions generate output for a single hurricane and a single site (all datetimes), all hurricanes for a single site (peak values), a single hurricane for a specified geographic region (peak values or specified datetime), and all hurricanes for a specified geographic region (peak values).
+If save is TRUE (default), results are written to the site, site-all, region, region-dt, or region-all subdirectory as CSV or GeoTiff files.
 The default time step for site results is 1 minute.
-The default time step for regional results is calculated as the time required to traverse one cell in the vertical direction at 20 meters per second, rounded to one of these values: 1, 2, 3, 5, 10, 15, 30, or 60 minutes.
+The default time step for regional results is calculated as the time required to traverse one cell in the vertical direction at 20 meters per second, rounded to one of these values:
+1, 2, 3, 5, 10, 15, 30, or 60 minutes.

-The hurrecon_summarize_land_water function displays features of the current land-water file.
-The hurrecon_summarize_tracks function displays features of the current ids and tracks files.
-The hurrecon_summarize_site function displays summary values for a single hurricane and a single site.
+The hurrecon_summarize_land_water function displays information about the current land-water file.
+The hurrecon_summarize_tracks function displays information about the current ids and tracks files.
+The hurrecon_summarize_site function displays peak values for a single hurricane and a single site.

-The hurrecon_plot_site functions create a time series plot of wind speed, gust speed, or wind direction or a scatter plot of wind or gust speed as a function of wind direction for a single hurricane, or a time series plot of peak wind speed, gust speed, or wind direction for all hurricanes for a given site.
-The hurrecon_plot_region functions create maps of regional results for a single hurricane, a single hurricane at a specified datetime, or for all hurricanes.
+The hurrecon_plot_site functions create time-series and scatter plots for a single hurricane and time-series plots for all hurricanes for a given site.
+The hurrecon_plot_region functions create maps of regional results for a single hurricane and for all hurricanes.

 ## Examples